What This Ordinance Does Not Do

 Review Process

-Exhibit D: Airspace Review Process
+Exhibit C: Airspace Review Process

 Use this flowchart to understand when FAA pre-screening, FAA determination, and County review may be required.